-Having developed this theoretical framework, we take the important next step of validating the proposed CA system design using a large data set of the supply chain procurement cycle data provided by a large healthcare management firm.
+We validate the proposed CA system design using a large set of the supply chain procurement cycle data provided by a large healthcare management firm.
 This allows us to examine what form the CEs will take in a real world setting and how effective they are in detecting errors.

-While the data is not analyzed in real time, the extent of the data we use mimics what a working data level CA system would have to deal with and it provides a unique testing ground to examine how audit procedures will adapt to deal with unconstrained data availability.
-Indeed, even when CA is ubiquitous, it is unlikely that the audit system will be able to "tap" the ERP data warehouse in real time.
-In order to maintain the integrity of the data base and to avoid slowing down priority operational access to it, the data will be fed in batches to the CA system.
+While the data is not analyzed in real time, the extent of the data we use mimics what a working data level CA system would have to deal with and it provides a unique testing ground to examine how audit procedures will adapt to deal with the availability of disaggregated data.
+In order to maintain the integrity of the database and to avoid slowing down priority operational access to it, the data will be fed in batches to the CA system.
 But even daily downloads undertaken overnight will still provide a far reduced latency between transaction and assurance than anything available today.

-To that extent, the fact that our project uses archived as opposed to streaming data is irrelevant because the key is that we have access to any raw data that we wish on any process that want to model at whatever level of detail that is deemed appropriate in order to create CE based audit benchmarks and undertake the AP tests that will characterize continuous data level auditing.
-The unconstrained data is used to identify three key business processes in the procurement cycle: the ordering process, the receiving process, and the voucher payment process.
+Transaction detail data are generated by three key business processes in the procurement cycle: the ordering process, the receiving process, and the voucher payment process.
 The CE models of these three processes are estimated using the statistical methodologies of linear regression, simultaneous equation modeling, and vector autoregressive models.
 We design a set of online learning and error correction protocols for automatic model inference and updating.
 We use a seeded error simulation study to compare the anomaly detection capability of the discussed models.
 We find that under most circumstances the use of real time error correction results in superior performance.
 We also find that each type of CE models has its strengths and weaknesses in terms of anomaly detection.
 These models can be used concurrently in a CA system to complement one another.
 Finally, we demonstrate that the use of disaggregated data in CE can lead to better anomaly detection when the seeded errors are concentrated, while yielding no improvement when the seeded errors are dispersed.